Perryvw/mermaid-markdown-docs/README.md

 # Mermaid-Markdown-Docs

-Mermaid-Markdown-Docs is a package to easily build documentation websites based on markdown files, with minimal setup.
+Mermaid-Markdown-Docs is a framework to easily create documentation websites from markdown files, with minimal setup.

-## Features built-in:
+## Built-in features:

 * Create a documentation website entirely from markdown files
 * Built-in support for [Mermaid diagrams](https://mermaid.js.org/)
 * Built-in search functionality using [Lunr.js](https://lunrjs.com/)
 * Development server with automatic reloading when changes are detected
 * Fast build speeds thanks to running on esbuild
+* Independent output bundle, it is just html and js, it can run anywhere!

 # Installation